gitfishdev/linux-refund/README.md

 - 25,003.37 SOL withdrawn from the liquidity pool
 - 438.24 SOL in auction fees, transferred to the admin wallet after token launch

-25% of the auction fees, or 109.56 SOL, has been pledged as a referral bonus to users who referred their friends.
-In other words, a total of 25,003.37 + 438.24 - 109.56 = 25,332.05 SOL is recovered and can be returned to users.
+25% of auction fees collected from referred users, totalling 51.78 SOL, has been pledged as a referral bonus to users who referred others.
+In other words, a total of 25,003.37 + 438.24 - 51.78 = 25,389.83 SOL is recovered and can be returned to users.

 All present and future LINUX tokens in our wallet will not be redistributed and should be considered retired.